Mini-Series Introduction

 The Bible Rebukes Untethered Truth: A Brief Bullet Point Biblical Journey

-Let’s take a bullet point look at how the Bible blends truth and love with an emphasis on commanding shepherds to tether truth to love, compassion, and empathy for their flock.
+Here’s a bullet point look at how the Bible blends truth and love with an emphasis on tethering truth to love, compassion, and empathy for others.

 1. Jesus reserves His most fierce rebuke for non-caring, unempathetic shepherds who talk truth but “tie up heavy, cumbersome loads and put them on other people’s shoulders, but they themselves are not willing to lift a finger to move them” (Matthew 23:4).

 1. Jesus rebukes pastors-shepherds-leaders who neglect “the more important matters of the law—justice, mercy, and faithfulness.
 You should have practiced the latter, without neglecting the former.
 You blind guides!
-You strain out a gnat but swallow a camel” (Matthew 23:23-24, emphasis added).
+You strain out a gnat but swallow a camel” (Matthew 23:23-24).

-1. In the context of cross-cultural relationships that model how Kingdom citizens relate to people from different cultures, Jesus commands and commends pity, compassion, mercy, and cross-cultural active empathy (Luke 10:25-37).
+1. In the context of relationships that model how Kingdom citizens relate to people from different cultures, Jesus commands and commends pity, compassion, mercy, and active empathy (Luke 10:25-37).

 1. Paul, in the context of pastoral shepherding, warns that we must tether truth to love: “but speaking the truth in love” (Ephesians 4:15).
 We must tether truth to agape love—Jesus-like sacrificial, giving, caring, compassionate, empathetic love.